YuehuaOu/Viral-Host-Hunter/README.md

 | tail_4 #protein | tail_4 #dna | Xanthomonadaceae | Xanthomonadaceae | Xanthomonadaceae | Xanthomonadaceae |
 | tail_5 #protein | tail_5 #dna | Bacteroidaceae   | Bacteroidaceae   | Unknown          | Unknown          |

-If you specify the `--lineage` parameter, the results will also include the host lineage for the predicted results.
+If the `--lineage` option is applied, an additional set of columns containing the full host lineage will be included in the output.

-## 4 Training
+## 4 Training (Optional)

+### 4.1 Reproducing VirHostHunter Training

-### 4.1 Data Preparation
+### 4.1.1 Data Preparation

-To retrain our models using the data from our paper, download our dataset using the following commands.
-The data has already been split into train, validation, and test sets according to the methods described in the paper:
+To retrain VirHostHunter using the same datasets as in our paper, download and extract the training data using the following commands.
+The datasets are pre-split into training, validation, and test sets according to the procedures described in the publication.

 ```bash
 wget https://zenodo.org/records/17340915/files/data.zip
 unzip data.zip
 ```

-### 4.2 Training
+### 4.1.2 Model Training

-Use the `vhh-train-gut` and `vhh-train-multi` commands to train models for the gut prophages dataset and multi-taxonomic levels dataset, respectively.

-Example usage of `vhh-train-gut`:
+Models can be trained for different datasets using the provided scripts:

+- `vhh-train-gut`: training models on the gut prophage dataset
+- `vhh-train-multi`: training models on the environmental phage dataset

+Example command for training on the gut prophage dataset:

 ```bash
 vhh-train-gut \